bwohlberg/py2jn/README.md

 [sklam/py2nb](https://github.com/sklam/py2nb), which is no longer maintained.
 Of the numerous forks of this original project, the only ones that appear to include significant additional development are:
-* [leonardt/py2nb](https://github.com/leonardt/py2nb)   Adds support for Python 3 and updates for changes in the nbformat dependency.
 * [blueogive/py2nb](https://github.com/blueogive/py2nb)   Adds proper packaging including tests, and syntax for specifying raw notebook cells.
 * [MarcusJones/py2jnb](https://github.com/MarcusJones/py2jnb)   Adds proper packaging including tests, and syntax for specifying notebook code cells.
 This package is available [via pip](https://pypi.org/project/py2jnb/).